Custom Directory Path in PowerShell Prompt

-Tired of Long unwanted directory paths in Powershell terminal?
+Tired of Long unwanted directory paths in PowerShell Prompt in the console?
 Well I’m!
-Totally tired of looking long directory paths because I spent most of the my time working on Powershell terminals
+Totally tired of looking long directory paths because I spent most of the my time working on PowerShell terminals

 When Dealing with long directory paths, we are literally typing on right hand side of your powershell console, moreover console starts wrapping the text when your command hits the edge of the terminal making it even worse to read, like in the below image.

 There has to be a smarter way, through which we can make custom paths (Aliases) of the Directory names.
 To achieve this, I’ve quick tip to fix this Using a Hash Table – To Map Directory name to their respective Custom Names like in following Image

 and a small Powershell Function to return Custom directory names on basis of above HashTable, which is much shorter in Length.

 $PWD (Present Working Directory) and returns the possible alias (If any) defined by you in the HashTable.
 Following animation demonstrates few examples.

 HOW TO MAKE IT WORK :

 - Go to your Powershell terminal and type “ISE $Profile” to open the Powershell $Profile in ISE.

 - Copy-Paste the script from the Script category from this blog post (above) to your $Profile, like below

 $CustomDirectoriesHashtable, which would be specific to your requirement.